Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

-The results indicate that directional causality is a state-dependent property of financial systems.
-Predictive relationships are weak and unstable in tranquil periods but organize rapidly into structured modes under stress.
-Models that assume static causal relationships are therefore likely to fail precisely when directional organization becomes most relevant.
+The simulation results on nonlinear causality (Table~\ref{tab:nonlinear}) and latent confounding (Table~\ref{tab:confounding}) establish important boundaries.
+Nonlinear directional dependence invisible to linear Granger tests is detected with near-perfect power when appropriate feature embeddings are used, validating the generality of Definition~\ref{def:ocsc} and the nonlinear extensions of Section~\ref{subsec:nonlinear_extensions}.
+Conversely, the confounding experiment confirms that the framework detects directional dependence structure rather than interventional causal effects (Appendix~\ref{app:scope}).
+Conditional residualization mitigates but does not eliminate spurious detection, and the empirical findings should be interpreted within the scope of Remark~\ref{rem:scope}: the detected episodes, hub roles, and transmission channels represent organized lagged dependence structure rather than identified interventional effects.

-From a modeling perspective, the operator framework provides a scalable approach to detecting when directional structure exists, characterizing its dimensionality, and identifying robust transmission channels without imposing sparsity or factor structure.
-From a risk management perspective, it enables real-time monitoring of causal regimes, identification of dominant propagation modes, and assessment of how quickly shocks are likely to transmit through the system.
+Directional causality is a state-dependent property of financial systems: predictive relationships are weak and unstable in tranquil periods but organize rapidly into structured, low-dimensional modes under stress.
+The simulation experiments establish the statistical foundations (calibrated size, power against distributed and nonlinear alternatives, dimensional scalability), while the empirical application demonstrates that these properties translate to a realistic $K=211$ system.

-Overall, the experiments show that system-level directional causality is an emergent, low-dimensional, and temporally heterogeneous phenomenon.
-The operator-theoretic approach captures these properties directly, offering a principled and practically useful alternative to pairwise and static causal analysis in high-dimensional financial markets.
+The operator framework provides a scalable approach to detecting when directional structure exists, characterizing its dimensionality and concentration, and identifying robust transmission channels, all without imposing sparsity, factor structure, or parametric models.
+Real-time monitoring is enabled by a small set of complementary diagnostics: $\lambda_1(C(t))$ for directional strength, $r_{\mathrm{eff}}(C(t))$ for causal dimensionality, hub turnover for leadership stability, transmitter-receiver scores for directional roles, and macro hub indices for regime-level routing (Supplement~\ref{app:empirical}, Table~\ref{tab:practitioner_map}).
+Together, these provide a principled and operationally useful complement to volatility-, correlation-, and factor-based systemic risk monitoring.